 • Restart your computer, then check if the Ctrl + Alt + Del keyboard shortcut is now working.

-Method 8: Performing a clean boot
+Method 8: Perform a clean boot

 So, you can resolve this by performing a clean boot.
 This troubleshooting technique allows you to manually disable the startup programs and services, enabling you to identify the problematic software.

-Once you properly determine what’s causing the issue, you can remove it and get the Ctrl+Alt+Del sequence to function again.
+Once you properly determine what’s causing the issue, you can remove it and get the Ctrl + Alt + Del sequence to function again.

 Here’s how you can perform a clean boot:

-• Press Windows Key + R to open the Run dialog box.
+• Press Windows key + R to open the Run dialog box.

 • Type msconfig, then hit Enter.
 This should bring up the System Configuration window.